 These GovTech Companies are Making a Difference with Their Solutions

 It got us thinking about the impact of technology on government, and motivated us to explore other civic tech trends and feature just a few of the many startups that are looking to make an impact in the year ahead.
-Here are seven emerging government technology contractors whose technology solutions hold great promise for improving the way we live, work, and engage within the public sector.
+Here are eight emerging government technology contractors whose technology solutions hold great promise for improving the way we live, work, and engage within the public sector.

 Several of the startups that made our list feature women in civic tech, including StormSensor which is led by Erin Rothman.
 Their technology solution covers all the bases of storm and sewer water project workflow by addressing a problem that cities and localities across the country deal with every day: keeping up with ever-changing regulations that require them to monitor and report stormwater quality in their districts.

 For example, municipalities are required to inspect every catch basin in the nation at least once annually, which is quite a lift for under-resourced local governments.
 StormSensor solves the problem with easier site management and access to reams of data that is required to pass inspections.
 Unlike traditional monitoring equipment, StormSensor’s Scute™ sensors are inexpensive enough to be deployed at multiple locations across a sewershed, helping local governments monitor combined sewage overflow through a network of data-harvesting sensors.
 Erin Rothman, CEO of StormSensor, cited this as a $32 billion problem affecting municipalities across the country at our recent Procurement Technology Symposium.

 We’ll go ahead and say it: the government struggles with buying technology.
 There is a lot of activity at the federal level to address this challenge (see: USDS, 18F), but its also difficult for local governments to stay ahead of the technology curve.
 CoProcure hopes to solve this problem by helping local governments find, buy, and share high-quality technology products via streamlined, cooperative procurement.